shreyjain13/shreyjain13.github.io/_posts/22-11-15-socialzk.md

 Some of the things I am interested in working on in this space include: signed messages, [designated verifier proofs](https://www.youtube.com/results?search_query=working+towards+a+plural+public+via+common+knowledge+and+designated+verifier+proofs), zero-knowledge machine learning for healthcare applicaitons, and how we can build [common knowledge](https://en.wikipedia.org/wiki/Common_knowledge_(logic)) in communication protocols.
 If this is also of interest to you, DM me on [Twitter](https://twitter.com/shreyjaineth).

-I break down the projects in social applied zk into a three key categories:
+I break down the projects in social applied zk into three key categories:

 - Identity
 - Governance